sensiblecodeio/csv-to-cantabular-metadata-2021/CENSUS_METADATA.md

 # Sample queries

-This section contains some examples of GraphQL queries that can be used to query metadata for the dataset name `Teaching-Dataset` from `cantabular-metadata` and `cantabular-api-ext`.
+This section contains some examples of GraphQL queries that can be used to query metadata for the dataset named `Teaching-Dataset` from `cantabular-metadata` and `cantabular-api-ext`.
 Sample responses have also been provided.

 ## `cantabular-metadata` queries